spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Provision EKS cluster

-The **_aws_** subdirectory contains configuration files that are used to create the EKS cluster and supporting resources needed to run JupyterHub.
+Next, we will configure and deploy an EKS cluster and supporting resources needed to run JupyterHub with the *aws* Terraform module:

-Configure the module and run Terraform:

 - `../aws`
 - `terraform init`